the-artinet-project/artinet-sdk/README.md

 - **Step-by-step processing**: Break down complex tasks into discrete, manageable steps
 - **Data flow between steps**: Pass results from one step to the next using the `args` parameter
-- **Different content types**: Mix text, file, and data processing in a single workflow
+- **Different content types**: Mix text, file, and data processing in a single flow
 - **Reusable components**: Build modular agents that can be easily edited or extended

 ##### AgentEngine